 (b) Unless their Notice of Appointment (see Appendix I for Academic Professional Template letters of offer) letters indicate that the appointment is time-limited, Academic Professionals will be appointed on an indefinite basis following completion of the trial service period.
 Such appointment may be terminated only through Article 22 (RETRENCHMENT), Article 27 (IMPOSITION OF PROGRESSIVE SANCTIONS), or due to a change in departmental needs or program requirements.
 In the event of a change in departmental needs or program requirements, a written explanation of the change will be provided concurrently to the employee and the Association and the Academic Professional will be provided the following amount of notice of lay-off:

-Less than 1 year of service 90 calendar days

-1 to 3 years of service 120 calendar days

-3 or more years of service 180 calendar days
+Less than 1 year of service 1 to 3 years of service 3 or more years of service